Flu activity has returned to summer-time levels.

 - People at high risk for severe flu complications

 - Women who will be pregnant during the influenza season

 - Anyone who takes care of infants under 6 months of age

 - Persons of any age with certain chronic medical conditions

-- Residents of nursing homes and other
+- Residents of nursing homes and other long-term care facilities

 - Anyone who lives with or cares for people at high risk for flu-related complications.
 This includes household contacts

 - Anyone who wants to protect themselves and others